EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 Sieges occur during battle sessions.
 These battle session only occur on certain days of the week which are listed below:

+  - **UTC TIMEZONE**
   - Saturday: 01:45, 04:30, 07:15, 10:00, 12:45, 15:30, 18:15, 21:00, 23:45
   - Sunday: 02:30,05:15, 08:00, 10:45, 13:30, 16:15, 19:00, 21:45
   - Friday: 14:45, 17:30, 20:15, 23:00

-The server operates in the Pacific Time (PST) time zone.
-All times displayed on the server, including siege timings and other in-game events, are in 24-hour format to ensure clarity and standardization across different time zones.
+The server operates in the UTC time zone.
+Siege times are in 24-hour format to ensure clarity and standardization across different time zones.
 Please take note of this when planning your in-game activities to avoid any confusion.

 ### Starting a Siege